 SSLTC believes in the core values of Compassion, Accountability, Respect and Excellence.
-These CARE values are shared by all stakeholders; drive culture, priorities, and provide a framework in which all decisions are based.
+These CARE values are shared by all stakeholders; they drive culture, inform priorities, and provide a framework on which all decisions are based.

-Compassion Accountabi ity Respect Excellence We are committed to providing compassionate care and comforting support that values the strengths, needs and desires of those we serve.
-We are committed to providing to acting with integrity and to using City propersions are sources in a resources in a responsible, accountable and transparent manner. to upholding resident/client rights and respecting diversity; by embracing our We are committed to providing the highest quality of care and service; through innovation, teamwork, customer satisfaction, best practices and working cooperatively.
+Compassion Accountability Respect Excellence We are committed to providing compassionate care and comforting support that values the strengths, needs and desires of those we serve.
+We are committed to acting with integrity and to using City property, services and resources in a responsible, accountable and transparent manner.
+We are committed to upholding resident/client rights and respecting diversity; by embracing our differences and supporting others we demonstrate fairness, inclusion and equity.
+We are committed to providing the highest quality of care and service; through innovation, teamwork, customer satisfaction, best practices and working co- operatively.